nl-design-system/utrecht/packages/component-library-react/README.md

 <!-- @license CC0-1.0 -->

-# Component library for React apps
+# Component library for React

-The `@utrecht/component-library-react` package contains React implementations of various components.
+You can use React components from [`@utrecht/component-library-react` npm package](https://www.npmjs.com/package/@utrecht/component-library-react) for your website.
+The components are "white label", which means they do not have Utrecht branding — you can choose your own design with design tokens.

 You can use this package in React apps, both client side and server side, to render the right HTML elements with the Utrecht design system class names.

-The CSS components that implement the Utrecht design system class names are published in a separate npm package, so don't forget to install and include `@utrecht/component-library-css` too for the styling of the white-label components, as well as a package with design tokens for your theme.

-## Stability of the components

-The React components are released as _alpha_ version, which means the components are still work in progress and it is likely that some APIs will between releases.

-Make sure you specify the exact version as dependency, so you can schedule to upgrade to the latest version when you have time to test for regression bugs.

-## React Component or React Web Component?

-We currently have two packages with React components, and you might wonder which to choose.
-Our Web Components are still experimental and since the Shadow DOM prevents you from simply extending the CSS implementation, you wouldn't be able to easily tweak it to your needs.
-Therefore we suggest using the React components when they are available.

-In the future this advice might change since some components could be released exclusively as Web Component while others will remain available as CSS component with React wrapper only.
+Documentation is in the [Storybook for Utrecht React components](http://nl-design-system.github.io/utrecht/storybook-react/).

 ## Getting started